atwang16/atwang16.github.io/content/post/20240119/index.md

 * You should consider where the hooks are located relative to the centroid of the robot.
 If the weight of the robot is off, then you will have to hang higher in order to get off the ground.
 Minimizing the lift time will be critical with last-minute scoring.
+* Reuse of a mechanism can be beneficial for simplicity of design (e.g. reusing the same lift as is being used for pixel scoring).
+The reason for avoiding this would be to avoid single-point failures and put less stress on a single mechanism, especially since a lift which needs to hold the robot's weight has more stringent requirements than one which is only required for pixel scoring.
+This is probably a reasonable way to go if the team feels confident enough in building a strong lift design.

 Design-wise, I would personally test either a spring-loaded mechanism to rotate up a hook connected directly to a winch, or I would use a passive mechanism (though space management might be hard for this).
 For a spring-loaded design, one